-- Primer works by filling porous areas of your surface—not all areas are the same because they look alike.
+- Primer works by filling different size pores in different areas of your surface—not all areas are the same just because they look alike.

 - Even skimmed coat walls need a primer to achieve a uniform top-coat look.
 (Fine with one coat of a good drywall primer.)

 - Water-based primers on wood can ruin it.
 Read the bullet point above about ‘unpainted wood’.

 - Primers do not fill holes or grains in the wood.

 - Primers apply faster than paint and you don’t need to care how they look so you can go fairly quickly.

 * Testing old paint: To re-paint glossy trim you need to know if it was painted with oil-based paint or not.
 Test it with acetone or in a pinch, rubbing alcohol.
 Put the solvent on a cloth or paper towel and rub the paint.
 Does it get gooey?
 It is latex.
 No goo, oil.
 Painting latex over oil: sand like a banshee (scratch every bit to create a bond for new paint), or use the Mother of all Toxic materials, de-glosser.
 This stuff evaporates like water on a red-hot skillet.
 Nasty.
 Wear your respirator!!

 ** Wood grain fillers really work.
 There are 2 sizes of the best product going, but if you are doing more than a small piece of furniture, get large to save money.
 This does not fill large holes.
 You need wood filler for that.